Guide to starting a business in the Netherlands

 - Added value for the Netherlands (creating of jobs and innovation)

 - The experience of the person applying for a permit (work experience and/or experience as an entrepreneur)

 - The Business plan (financing, marketing etc.)

-One of the requirements for obtaining a residence permit is working together with a business mentor: a facilitator.
+The IND requires start up applicants to work with an IND approved facilitator, sort of a business mentor.
 The facilitator must have experience in guiding innovative start-ups.
-The facilitator can, for example, offer help with operational management, marketing, research and investment acquisition for setting up an innovative business.
+These facilitators are companies that provide support, a business network, an incubator, help with operational management, marketing, research and investment acquisition for setting up an innovative business.

 Furthermore, the RVO requires that the Start-up:

 - Offers a product or service that is innovative;

 - Has a step-by-step plan to develop their idea into a business;